 THE PATH TO STONE MAD

 Born and raised in a richly diverse holistic community in South West Ireland, as a young child Niamh had an insatiable curiosity and passion for nature, food, and natural health.
-Her mother always said that by the age of two, she already knew the name of every wildflower and plant on the surrounding mountains, and every bird by it's song.
+Her mother always said that by the age of two, she already knew the name of every wildflower and plant in the surrounding countryside, and every bird by it's song.
 Her father worked with wood, so it was natural that she be drawn to trees and grow a deep appreciation for them also.

-Throughout her early childhood she already displayed a deep love of the wild, spending hours drawing out in the fields behind their family home, observing the insects, flora, and fauna of her immediate environment and making herself known to them.
+Throughout her early childhood she already displayed a deep love of the wild, spending hours drawing out in the fields behind their family home, observing the insects, flora, and fauna in her immediate environment and making herself known to them.
 One could say the seeds of what she now does were already sown back in her formative years.

 Growing up on a half acre homestead, garden to table meals and wild foods were the norm.
-Her mother was a homeopath and acupuncturist, so making ointments and home remedies became second nature to her.
+Her mother was training to become a homeopath and acupuncturist, so making ointments and home remedies became second nature to her.
 It was not surprising then that by her early teens she was already making her own natural body products, exploring food as medicine, and creating her own herbal remedies.
 For her it was quite simple really, all was born out of necessity - if you need something, then learn how to make it, and make it with what you have around you.
 This is an ethos she carries with her to this present day, in all areas of her work and life.

 On starting secondary school she continued to explore art, however her English teacher encouraged her to develop her writing further, a move that was instrumental in her decision to study journalism instead of fine art.
 Following secondary school she moved to the city to attend university, studying journalism and media production, and quickly began working in local radio.
-By nineteen, she was in Dublin working in national radio and television, heading up in house publicity for a well known concert venue, had set up her own public relations and radio production company, and began studying publications and marketing by night at University College Dublin (UCD).
+By nineteen, she was in Dublin working in national radio and television, heading up in house publicity for a well known concert venue, had set up her own public relations and radio production company, and began studying public relations and marketing by night at University College Dublin (UCD).